 Junior’s number is (501) 668-6005 if you ever need a Belize City taxi or tour guide.

 Belize City Shopping

-My big planned purchase was a mid sized travel bag to use this week when we go to San Ignacio and Belmopan.
+My big planned purchase was a mid-sized travel bag to use this week when we go to San Ignacio and Belmopan.
 I saw a backpack at Simon Quan for $79.99 BZD but was not ready to pull the trigger yet.
 Thankfully I waited as I saw the same Everest one at Brodies in a color I liked better.
 The only issue was it was $90 BZD.
-I took the bag to the upstair counter and asked if there were any sales happening.
+I took the bag to the upstairs counter and asked if there were any sales happening.
 I explained to the clerk that I had seen the same one cheaper at Simon’s store so he was nice enough to give me 10% discount.
 Because of his generosity, I decided to buy a dice game called Bones.
 I figured we can give it a try this week.
-On our way out, I also bought a copy of Belize News Exchange magazine, it caught my eye because Oceana and a big lion fish were on the cover.
+On our way out, I also bought a copy of Belize News Exchange magazine.
+It caught my eye because Oceana and a big lionfish were on the cover.

 Jump up it’s Parade time

 Last but not least we watched the big Carnival Parade.
 It was not a far walk from the Riverside and we knew we were heading the right way by following the crowd.
 We could hear the parade long before we could see it.
 I figured it was going to be busy but boy was it packed.
 Wall to wall people and so many smart ones had their umbrellas to protect them from the sun.
 Next time I will pack an umbrella hat.
 There was a guy in the parade who was giving some out but he, unfortunately, did not hear my mental telepathy and walked to the other side of the crowd 🙂

 Right after I had picked my 8 gallery photos for this post, Kendall sent me 23 more so I decided to pick one and add it.
 Since my shots of the pink lady were not as good as his, that is the one I chose.